All Episodes

 They found him dead in his cage.

-The mayor of Stanford, Danell Malloy said that the bizarre attack was not expected.
+The mayor of Stanford, Danelle Malloy, said that the bizarre attack was not expected.

 We should never forget that.

-Now, Conklin, again, the police captain here speculated that Nash, who had visited before this, the woman had got mauled, may have confused the chimp by wearing her hair in a different style.
+Now, Conklin, again, the police captain here, speculated that Nash, who had visited before this, the woman who got mauled, may have confused the chimp by wearing her hair in a different style.

-Chimp might have might have this is what the captain says.
+Chimp might have, this is what the captain says.

 He even watched baseball games on television.